VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 system were more to do with the fact that our system is a distributed, message-based system than the fact that it implements the CQRS pattern.

-Chapter 7, "[Adding Resilience and Optimizing Performance][j_chapter7] provides more information about the ways that we addressed the performance issues in the system."
+Chapter 7, "[Adding Resilience and Optimizing Performance][j_chapter7]" provides more information about the ways that we addressed the performance issues in the system and makes some suggestions about additional changes that we would like to make, but didn't have time to implement.

 ## Implementing a message-driven system is far from simple